coreybobco/setlistspy-api/README.md

 - React Frontend: [coreybobco/setlistspy-web](https://github.com/coreybobco/setlistspy-web)
 - Kubernetes Deployment for Google Cloud Platform
 - Travis CI

+There are also a few API calls for statistics I find fascinating but have not had time to implement in the frontend yet.
+Here are a few examples:

+- Stats for Jeff Mills as a DJ - http://api.setlistspy.com:8000/api/djs/beb0c55f-84fe-4137-bb34-fbce2654a88c/stats/
+- Artist Stats for Aphex Twin -- i.e. information on how often tracks by the music artist Aphex Twin have been played in setlists and by what DJs: http://api.setlistspy.com:8000/api/artists/55b11e05-c8e3-43e4-98a7-eb7a1ecff8ae/stats/
+- Track Stats for Jeff Mills - The Bells: http://api.setlistspy.com:8000/api/tracks/52c6bceb-c703-41a4-bdd1-b34d5a41e1be/stats/
+- Label Stats for Warp Records: http://api.setlistspy.com:8000/api/labels/eeea4fb6-613f-4d34-9a24-41862a3cfc0d/stats/

 ### Running Locally
 #### ...with Docker